Rugby union: Rugby World Cup

 The most important competition in rugby union is the Rugby World Cup, a men's tournament that has taken place every four years since the inaugural event in 1987.
-South Africa are the reigning champions, having defeated England in the final of the 2019 Rugby World Cup in Yokohama.
-New Zealand and South Africa have each won the title three times (New Zealand: 1987, 2011, 2015; South Africa: 1995, 2007, 2019), Australia have won twice (1991 and 1999), and England once (2003).
+South Africa are the reigning champions, having defeated New Zealand 11–12 in the final of the 2023 Rugby World Cup in France.
+South Africa has the highest number of World Cup wins: 4 (1995, 2007, 2019 and 2023).
+New Zealand won the title three times (1987, 2011 and 2015), Australia have won twice (1991 and 1999), and England once (2003).
 England is the only team from the Northern Hemisphere to have won the Rugby World Cup.

 The Rugby World Cup has continued to grow since its inception in 1987.
-The Rugby League World Cup dates from 1954 in contrast.
 The first tournament, in which 16 teams competed for the title, was broadcast to 17 countries with an accumulated total of 230 million television viewers.
 Ticket sales during the pool stages and finals of the same tournament was less than a million.
 The 2007 World Cup was contested by 94 countries with ticket sales of 3,850,000 over the pool and final stage.
 The accumulated television audience for the event, then broadcast to 200 countries, was a claimed 4.2 billion.

 The 2019 Rugby World Cup took place in Japan between 20 September and 2 November.
 It was the ninth edition and the first time the tournament has been held in Asia.